Wye Valley Walk

 Routes offered on this trail

-This is an easy to moderate walk, largely following alongside the Wye River.
-Suited to beginners of long distance walking.
+This is an easy to moderate walk with some more challenging sections. , largely following alongside the Wye River.
+Suited to beginners of long distance walking as well as those more experienced.

 The Wye Valley walk is a very popular choice due to the beauty of the scenery, especially the southern half, which passes through the Wye valley which is known as an area of Outstanding Natural Beauty.
-The path visits a succession of historic border towns and villages as well as the chance to visit Chepstow Castle, Tintern Abbey, Symonds Yat Rock and Hereford Cathedral.
+The path visits a succession of historic border towns and villages as well as the chance to visit the mighty Hereford Cathedral housing the Mappa Mundi, the scenic Symonds Yat Rock, the famous Tintern Abbey, and the well-preserved Chepstow Castle.

 The mileage shown below is from where the Wye Valley Walk starts and finishes each day and is for your guidance only.
 A large part of this walk includes along rural areas, so you will find that sometimes the accommodations are very close to the path and other times you will need to walk a little further to reach your accommodation.
 You will not be asked to walk any further than one and a half miles from the path to your accommodation unless other wise stated.
 Please see the Itinerary pages for more details.